With tax season in full swing, we hope this chart and information helps you navigate through your estate tax planning in 2014.

 The generation-skipping transfer (GST) tax is a tax on property that is passed from a grandparent to a grandchild (or great-grandchild) in a Will or trust.
 If property is passed on to an unrelated individual, that person must be more than 37.5 years younger.

-Do You Need The Help Of A Dallas Tax Planning Attorney?
+Do You Need to Speak With an Experienced Dallas Tax Planning Lawyer?

-If you believe you may need to speak with an experienced tax planning attorney please contact us online or call our Dallas office directly at 214.559.7202 to schedule a consultation.
+If you need to speak to an experienced tax planning lawyer please contact us online or call our Dallas office directly at 214.559.7202.
+We help clients throughout the Dallas area with all of their tax planning needs and look forward to helping you.

 Lori Ashmore Peters